bryanherrera72/cgi-project/README.md

 -9/11/16 @ 9:18 PM Fixed the issue where the files where appearing as binaries, also added a page that displays the filesystem info of the server.

+-9/11/16 @ 11:01 PM Added in an htaccess file and also made some changes to the landing page.